darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

 The ascending() and descending() methods can be applied to both the orderBy() and the orderByFtRank() method results.

+If no order is specified, and if there is no index, documents will appear in a cursor ordered by unid.

 ### Categorization
-In a cursor, categorization is based on the sort order.
-If no order is specified, and if there is no index, the unid is used.
-Categorization is completely dynamic, being based on the sort order which is not fixed.

-The .categories(int nCat) method takes as its parameter the number of category levels to apply.

-It is also possible to request that the documents not be extracted in the cursor; in this case, the result will consist only of the categories.
-This is equivalent to "GROUP BY" in SQL.

-Another option is to extract categories while skipping the highest level categories.
-For example, extract two categories, but start at the second-level category, returning levels two and three.
+Categorization is a means to group documents, and, secondarily, to calculate or aggregate on the groups.

+See [Appendix 3.
+The Query Language](Appendix 3.
+The Query Language) for details on categorization in Darwino.

 ####Browsing the entries:
 There are two ways to execute a cursor: